gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 This sets the threshold for clustering to 10 kb.

 .. note::
     The option ``--outdir`` allows you to chose the location of the Results folder (``Results_Integron_Finder_mysequence``).
     If this folder already exists, IntegronFinder will not re-run analyses already done, except functional annotation.
-It allows you to re-run rapidly IntegronFinder with a different ``--distance_threshold`` value.
+    It allows you to re-run rapidly IntegronFinder with a different ``--distance-thresh`` value.
     Functional annotation needs to re-run each time because depending on the aggregation parameters, the proteins associated with an integron might change.

 *attC* evalue